SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 ## Create content types

-There are a lot of bult-in content types in sensenet, but you can also create new types according to your business needs.
+There are a lot of built-in content types in sensenet, but you can also create new types according to your business needs.

 For example if you would like to build a blog you should add two new content types to your repository: **Blog** and **Post**.
 Blog will be the container of the posts and it could be an inherited type of the built-in `ItemList`, which is a common container and has all the needed fields.